kunalshah/dynamodb-local/README.md

 ## Why use this image

-- This image persists to disk.
-Data can be read again after container restart or removal, whereas [Amazon provided container image of DynamoDb Local](https://hub.docker.com/r/amazon/dynamodb-local) is in-memory and currently there is no option to persist data.
+- This image persists to disk by default, whereas [Amazon's container image of DynamoDb Local](https://hub.docker.com/r/amazon/dynamodb-local) is in-memory and currently there is no option to configure it
 - Continuously updated (everyday or few times a week) so that you always get latest version of DynamoDb Local
-- About 80 MB smaller than [Amazon provided container image of DynamoDb Local](https://hub.docker.com/r/amazon/dynamodb-local)
+- About 80 MB smaller than Amazon's container image of DynamoDb Local
-- [Source code](https://www.github.com/kunalshah/dynamodb-local) of this Docker image is available.
+- Source code is available on GitHub.
 See [Dockerfile](https://github.com/kunalshah/dynamodb-local/blob/main/Dockerfile).

 ---